anuprulez/galaxy_tool_recommendation/README.md

 ## (To reproduce this work) How to create a sample tool recommendation model:

-**Note**: To reproduce this work after training on complete model, it is required to have a large compute resource (with 20-30 GB RAM) and it takes > 24 hrs on a VMs with 20 cores.
+**Note**: To reproduce this work after training on complete model, it is required to have a large compute resource and it takes > 24 hrs.
 However, the following steps can be used to create a sample tool recommendation model on a subset of workflows:

 1. Install the dependencies by executing the following lines:
     *    `conda env create -f environment.yml`